hossamfattah/capstone/README.md

 ![Screenshot](./images/image04.png)

-I divided the datset into training and test set.
+I divided the datset into training and test sets.

 I used a pipeline with polynomial features and linear regression.
-I plotted the MSE for traiing and test sets vs. degree of the polynomial.
+I plotted the MSE for training and test sets vs. degree of the polynomial.
 I found that degree=2  yeild the lowest test MSE

 ![Screenshot](./images/image05.png)